 This hands-on one-day workshop introduces medical interpreters to the medical terms needed to interpret in common healthcare encounters.
 It also teaches techniques for interpreting those terms accurately.
 The approach is dynamic and intensely interactive.
-The program opens with an overview of Greek and Latin roots and affixes, including those for medical specialties and parts of the body and issues related to register.
+The program opens with an overview of Greek and Latin roots and affixes, including those for medical specialties and parts of the body and issues related to registering.
 As an introduction to anatomy and physiology, the workshop discusses ten body systems.
 It then turns to terminology for medical procedures and tests, symptoms, medical abbreviations and more.
 It closes with a review of strategies for expanding the interpreter’s knowledge of medical terms.

 This workshop is facilitated in English and is geared toward translators, interpreters, and non-native English healthcare workers; however, glossary references are available in Spanish.